 The same technology that goes into the pants is also in their suits.
 If you need to travel with a suit, the suits from Bluffworks are sure bets for having a suit that doesn’t wrinkle or smell during a trip.

 I recommend the Bluffworks Gramercy suit, which has wrinkle-free suit pants.
-Check out this guide where we show how to pack a suit to avoid wrinkles, and you’ll see what I mean.
+Check out our tips on how to pack a suit to avoid wrinkles, as well as my Gramercy Travel Suit review.

 They also have the Ascender Chino pants, which are your best option for times when you want something nicer or more professional.
-They pair nicely with their wrinkle free travel dress shirts.
+They pair nicely with Bluffworks’ wrinkle-free travel dress shirts.
 I’ve been traveling with this combo to weddings and other events, and it’s been a great experience.
+Here’s my Ascender Chinos review where you can see all the features.

 Photo via Bluffworks